 Determine Your Nutritional Health Read the statements below.
 Circle the number under "Yes" in the first column for those that apply to you.
 For each "Yes" answer, score the number in the box.
 Total your nutritional score.
-N eone close to me) have an illness or condition that has caused me to change the and / or kind of food that I eat.
+N - eone close to me) have an illness or condition that has caused me to change the and / or kind of food that I eat.
 2 I eat few er than two meals per day.
 3 I eat few fruits and vegetables per day.
 2 I eat or d rink few milk products (e.g. milk, yogurt, cheese) a day.
 2 I drink le ess than 5 (8-oz.) cups of fluids a day (e.g. water, tea, juice).
 2 I have th ree or more drinks of beer, wine, or liquor almost every day.
-2 I have to I have tooth or mouth problems that make it hard for me to eat.
-I don't always have the money to buy the food I need.
-I eat alone most of the time.
-I don't al I eat alon I take 3 o or more different prescribed or over-the-counter drugs a day.
+2 I have to oth or mouth problems that make it hard for me to eat.
+2 I don't al I don't always have the money to buy the food I need.
+I eat alon I eat alone most of the time.
+I take 3 o or more different prescribed or over-the-counter drugs a day.
 1 Without wanting to, I have lost or gained 10 pounds in the last six months.
 2 I am not always physically able to shop, cook, and / or feed myself.
 2 Total you ur nutritional score Total lf your sco ore is 0-2 Good!
 Re-check your nutritional score in six months.
 3-5 You are at MODERATE nutritional risk.
 See what can be done to improve y habits and lifestyle.
 Your office on aging, senior nutrition program, senior center, or heath department can help.
 6 or more You are at HIGH nutritional risk.
 Bring this checklist the next time you see y dietitian, or other qualified health or social services professional.
 Talk to about any problems you may have.
-Ask for help to improve your nutritional h him or he Remen mber - that warning signs suggest risk, but do not represent diagnosis of any co ndition 1.
-Name Date Disabilities A tunity Employer/Program • Under Titles VI and VII of the Civil Rights Act of 1964 (Title VI & VII), and the act of 1990 (ADA), Section 504 of the Rehabilitation Act of 1973, and the Age Discrimination Act of 1975, rimination in a dmissions, programs, services, activities, or em ployment based on race, color, religion, sex, bility.
-The Department must make a reasonable accommodation to allow a person with a disability to take pa ivity.
-For example, this means if necessary, the Department must provide sign language interpreters for people the Depa national rt in a pr origii ogran deaf, https://egov.azdes.gov/CMS400Min/InternetFiles/IntranetProgrammaticForms/pdf/AG-119.pdf
+Ask for help to improve your nutritional h him or he Reme nber - that warning signs suggest risk, but do not represent diagnosis of any co nditior 1.
+Name Date all at a Disabilities A prohibits disc age, and disa service or act wheelchair ac allows you to unity Employer/Program • Under Titles VI and VII of the Civil Rights Act of 1964 (Title VI & VII), and the act of 1990 (ADA), Section 504 of the Rehabilitation Act of 1973, and the Age Discrimination Act of 1975, rimination in a dmissions, programs, services, activities, or em ployment based on race, color, religion, sex, bility.
+The Department must make a reasonable accommodation to allow a person with a disability to take par ivity.
+For example, this means if necessary, the Department must provide sign language interpreters for people accessible location, or enlarge d print materials.
+It also means that the Depa rtment will take any other reason take part in and understand a program or activity, including making reasonable changes to an activity.
+If you be to understand or take part in a program or activity because of your disability, please let us know of your dis all p ossible.
+To request this document in alternative format or for further information about this policy, call ( the Depa national rt in a pro- who are able action believe the ability no origin ogram deaf, on tha nat yo eeds i https://egov.azdes.gov/CMS400Min/InternetFiles/IntranetProgrammaticForms/pdf/AG-119.pdf